godotengine/godot-docs/contributing/development/configuring_an_ide/clion.rst

     scons compiledb=yes

-Then, open the Godot root directory with CLion.
-CLion will import the compilation database, index the codebase, and provide autocompletion and other advanced code navigation and refactoring functionality.
+Then, open the Godot root directory with CLion and wait for the project to be fully indexed.
+If IntelliSense features such as code completion, parameter info, or refactoring are not enabled, you will need to load the project with CMake.
+To do this, find the `CMakeLists.txt` file in the `platform\android\java\nativeSrcsConfigs` directory, right click, and select `Load CMake Project`.
+Once the project reloads, a `godot` build configuration will be added.
+This configuration can be safely deleted as the CMake file will not build the project and only exists for loading the project in JetBrains IDEs.

    .. note:: Windows Users: